dleis1/Wallstreet-Data-Analysis-Project/proposal.md

 ## The Big Idea:
 ### What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your minimum viable product?
 What is a stretch goal?

 The main idea of our project is to create an app which pulls a wide-net of data for a given public or a soon to IPO company.
 To do this we will pull financial and text data from various API's (looking at 3-4 API's currently).
 One key generation for this project will be a sentiment analysis of the user inputted company using Reddit text data.
-Other generations will include a fractal analysis of the company's share price using the hurst exponent [Hurst exponent code](https://towardsdatascience.com/introduction-to-the-hurst-exponent-with-code-in-python-4da0414ca52e#:~:text=the%20Hurst%20exponent%20is%20a,the%20results%20can%20differ%20significantly.)
+Other generations will include a fractal analysis of the company's share price using the hurst exponent ([Article on Hurst Exponent](https://towardsdatascience.com/introduction-to-the-hurst-exponent-with-code-in-python-4da0414ca52e#:~:text=the%20Hurst%20exponent%20is%20a,the%20results%20can%20differ%20significantly.)).
 Our minimum viable product will be a simple webpage where the user inputs a public company and the webpage returns a number of analytics on the company's share prices over a user inputted time period.
 A stretch goal may be to add more analytics to the webpage or return analytics for an entire industry.

 ## Learning Goals
 ### Since this is a team project, you may want to articulate both shared and individual learning goals.